When you test your internet speed with different speed tests, you will get different results even if you have the same test conditions.

 In short:

-- A realistic speed test gives an indication of the actual (maximal) download speed provided by your ISP (This actual download speed is approx 12% higher than the advertised speed);
+- A realistic speed test gives an indication of the actual (maximal) download speed provided by your ISP.
+There is probably no subsequent calculation.
+Where the actual download speed is approx 12% higher than the advertised speed;

 - An ambiguous speed test gives results between realistic and mainstream speed tests;

 - A mainstream speed test gives gives an indication of the advertised download speed.
-Ookla's Speedtest -the gold standard-, adviced by many ISP's shows the advertised download speed;
+Ookla's Speedtest -the gold standard-, adviced by many ISP's shows the advertised download speed.
+The following subsequent calculation is performed for this purpose: Displayed speed = 90% of the measured speed;

 - A conservative speed test gives an indication lower than the advertised download speed;